DeQuan Jones

-DeQuan Jones (born June 20, 1990) is an American professional basketball player for the Shiga Lakes of the Japanese B.League.
+DeQuan Jones (born June 20, 1990) is an American professional basketball player who last played for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
 He played college basketball for the University of Miami.

 High school career

 Jones attended Joseph Wheeler High School in Marietta, Georgia.
 He averaged 15.2 points, 6.7 rebounds and 4.0 blocks per game as a senior en route to Class 5-A Player of the Year honors by the Atlanta Journal-Constitution and Northwest Player of the Year accolades.
-He helped Wildcats finish 30-3 with a No. 18 national ranking by USA Today; they advanced to the state title game, where the Wildcats lost by just three points.
+He helped Wildcats finish 30–3 with a No. 18 national ranking by USA Today; they advanced to the state title game, where the Wildcats lost by just three points.

 College career

 In his four-year Hurricane career, Jones appeared in 111 games and started in 35, recording 508 points, 268 rebounds, 53 assists, 52 steals and 51 blocks.
 On November 25, 2009, he recorded a career high 16 points against Florida Gulf Coast.

 On December 20, 2011, Jones received approval to return to competition after he sat out the season's first 10 games because of an NCAA investigation into recruiting allegations.
 On March 29, 2012, he participated in the 24th Annual State Farm College Slam Dunk and Three-Point Contest at the Final Four.